CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

-The formula for the BIC is similar to the formula for AIC, but with a different penalty for the number of parameters.
-With AIC the penalty is $2$, whereas with BIC the penalty is $\log (n)$, instead of $2$ for AIC.
+The formula for BIC is similar to the one for AIC.
+It is more conservative in the selection process with penalty for number of parameters to be $\log (n)$, instead of $2$ for AIC.